Gelerion/Druid-docker/README.md

 You will see the raw content of your json file
 ![Screenshot](data/images/file_content.png)

 Now we will explain to Druid how to parse our json file.
-Click on `Edit spec` button and insert the spec from `wikipedia-index.json`
+Click on `Edit spec` button and insert the spec defined in `wikipedia-index.json`
 Press `Submit` button and vuola Druid has started running the task.
 ![Screenshot](data/images/tasks_section.png)

-After the ingestion task will have been finished, the data will be loaded by Historical processes and available for querying within a minute or two.
+After the ingestion task has been finished, the data will be loaded by Historical processes and available for querying within a minute or two.
-The segments files could be found in s3 storgae as well.
+The segment files could be found in s3 storgae as well.
 ![Screenshot](data/images/minio_segments.png)